isdanryan/ToDoApp/README.md

 * The background images used were converted into the newer Webp format to help improve scores.

 ![image](/screenshots/lighthouse.png)

+### **Testing with PyTest**
+* Several tests were built using PyTest in order to test the full functionality of the web application.
+And can be ran using the 'pytest' command.
+* These tests include emulations of:
+    1. Signing up as a new user; including replicating various types of errors at sign up.
+    2. Attempting to access the application without signing up.
+    3. Logging in.
+    4. Adding a note.
+    5. Toggling a note as completed.

+* The results and output of each test can be found in the [test_results.txt](/tests/test_results.txt)

 ## **Deployment**
 * The final website was deployed to a Linux server running nginx to server up the website's HTML pages and gunicorn to handle the Python code.